-WWE News: Randy Orton, AJ Styles & Bray Wyatt Compete At WWE Rockford Show
+WWE News: Randy Orton, AJ Styles, & Bray Wyatt Compete At WWE Rockford Show

 On Sunday night, the WWE Raw brand’s Fastlane pay-per-view was underway in Milwaukee, Wisconsin, but the superstars of SmackDown Live were also in action in Illinois.
 Two longtime pro wrestling stars met in the ring for their first battle.
-The latest live WWE show took place at Rockford, Illinois and featured some interesting matches ahead of Tuesday’s next episode of SmackDown on USA.
-In particular, both Randy Orton and Bray Wyatt were in action, just days after Orton burned down Sister Abigail’s resting place.
+The latest live WWE show took place at Rockford, Illinois, and featured some interesting matches ahead of Tuesday’s next episode of SmackDown on the USA Network.
+In particular, both Randy Orton and Bray Wyatt were in action just days after Orton burned down Sister Abigail’s resting place.

-As reported by Wrestling Inc, the WWE Rockford event featured a total of nine matches on the latest pro wrestling card.
-Among them were several championship bouts including the tag team, Intercontinental and Women’s titles all on the line.
+As reported by Wrestling Inc., the WWE Rockford event featured a total of nine matches on the latest pro wrestling card.
+Among them were several championship bouts, including the tag team, Intercontinental, and Women’s titles all on the line.
 Several matches were repeated from previous WWE shows, while a brand new match happened for the first time ever.
-That match featured “The Phenomenal One” AJ Styles and The Viper going toe-to-toe just days ahead of their scheduled match for Tuesday’s SmackDown Live.
+That match featured “The Phenomenal” AJ Styles and The Viper going toe-to-toe just days ahead of their scheduled match for Tuesday’s SmackDown Live.

 In the opening bout, the SmackDown Tag Team champs were in the house to defend the titles.
-American Alpha and The Usos seem to be building towards a match possibly at WrestleMania 33.
+American Alpha and The Usos seem to be building toward a match possibly at WrestleMania 33.
 In their most recent encounters, the tag team champs have been victorious over the former champions who have now gone heel.

 Dolph Ziggler gained yet another win over Apollo Crews in the second match, which led to Curt Hawkins attacking Crews after the match.
-That set up a second-straight match for Crews who was able to get the win over Hawkins.
+That set up the second straight match for Crews, who was able to get the win over Hawkins.
 Kalisto was also in action as he teamed up with Mojo Rawley for a tag team bout.
 The duo defeated The Ascension.
 One has to wonder how Zach Ryder feels about his tag partner working with Kalisto, but it could just be a temporary thing.

 The #SDLive #WomensChampion @AlexaBliss_WWE has arrived at #WWERockford! ???????? #RestingBlissFace #BlissedOff #FiveFeetOfFury #SmallButFierce pic.twitter.com/8Sys3FgXrA